 - If you need some extra comfort or decadence, add in a tablespoon of vegan butter when blending the cheese sauce.
 You can also leave it out and it’s still very tasty and a bit healthier.

-I love that this vegan cheese sauce is so simple.
-It doesn’t even require buying store bought vegan cheese.
-It’s made up only of cashews, water and spices.
+This vegan cheese sauce is so simple.
+It doesn’t even require buying store-bought vegan cheese.
+It’s only made up of cashews, water and spices.

 This vegan cheese sauce is a hell of a lot healthier for you than dairy mac and cheese because it contains no cholesterol.